Pediatric Hospitalist Fellowship

 • 13 total units (4 weeks per unit) per year.

-• PGY4 year will have: 1 Vacation unit, 4 clinical units, 4 research units and 4 individualized curriculum units
+• PGY4 year will have: 1 Vacation unit, 4 clinical units, 4 research units and 4 individualized curriculum units.

 • PGY5 year will have: 1 Vacation unit, 4 clinical units, 4 research units and 4 individualized curriculum units.

-• IC- track: can choose in between research or clinical track.
-The CT for PGY4 includes: Procedures, Sedation and Inpatient.
-The CT for PGY5 includes: ER, inpatient and sedation.
+• IC- track: each fellows may choose between a research or clinical track.
+The CT for a PGY-4 includes: Procedures, Sedation and Inpatient.
+The CT for a PGY-5 includes: ER, inpatient and sedation rotations.

 Focus